DylanFau/DylanFau/README.md

 ## Hi there 👋
 ### 🔭 I’m currently working on a group of Neovim scripts.
-### 🌱 I’m currently learning JS/Node & Server Development
+### 🌱 I'm currently working through learncpp, and looking more in depth into memory representation.
 <!--
 **DylanFau/DylanFau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.